-An employee may take a leave of absence for mandatory medical examinations, death of a family member, performing trade union related duties.
+An employee may take a leave of absence for mandatory medical examinations, for the death of a family member or for performing trade union related duties.
 The leave of absence is paid only for reasons stipulated by the law.

-For mandatory medical examinations, the maximum paid leave of absence is 7 days per year, but only if the examination/treatment could not have been done during non-working hours.
+For mandatory medical examinations, the maximum paid leave of absence is seven days per year but only if the examination or treatment cannot be done during non-working hours.

 Compassionate & Bereavement Leave

-Employees are entitled to 2 days paid leave following the death of an immediate family member.
+Employees are entitled to two days’ paid leave following the death of an immediate family member.

 Maternity & Parental Leave

-An employee is entitled to paid maternity leave of 34 weeks (37 weeks if the employee is a single parent, 43 weeks if an employee gives birth to or takes care of 2 or more children at the same time).
-75% of the worker’s salary during the leave is paid for by the government.
+An employee is entitled to paid maternity leave of 34 weeks.
+This is enhanced to 37 weeks if the employee is a single parent or 43 weeks if an employee gives birth to or takes care of two or more children at the same time.
+During this time, 75% of the worker’s salary during the leave is paid for by the government.

-Maternity leave usually begins around 6 weeks before the expected date of birth but no earlier than 8 weeks prior to the childbirth, and it must not be shorter than 14 weeks after the birth.
+Maternity leave usually begins around six weeks before the expected date of birth but no earlier than eight weeks prior to the childbirth.
+It must not be shorter than 14 weeks after the birth.

 Child care leave

-Implemented in 2022, employees who are taking care of a child are entitled additional leave.
-The number of days entitled starts from the date they permanently take care of the child and date of written announcement to the employer.
+As of 2022, employees who are taking care of a child are entitled to additional leave.
+The number of entitled days starts from the date they permanently take care of the child and date of written announcement to the employer.

-Adoptive/foster parents are entitled to 28 weeks maternity leave (31 weeks for single parents, 37 weeks for parents taking care of at least 2 children).
+Adoptive and foster parents are entitled to 28 weeks maternity leave.
+This is enhanced to 31 weeks for single parents and 37 weeks for parents taking care of at least two children.